Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.
+- The Orioles pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 11th-ranked team ERA among all MLB pitching staffs (4.02).
+- The Orioles have the 10th-ranked team ERA across all league pitching staffs (4.01).

-- Orioles pitchers combine to give up 157 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- The right-hander's last time out was on Sunday against the Arizona Diamondbacks, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.

-- His most recent time out was on Sunday against the Arizona Diamondbacks, when the righty went six innings, surrendering two earned runs while allowing four hits.
+- In 25 games this season, the 27-year-old has a 4.84 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .277 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.